 Best Places to Stay in Milwaukee

 Lodging options in Milwaukee are as diverse as the city itself.
 Traditional business and vacation travelers often stay in hotels, but the recent evolution of travel has expanded options to offer a more unique view of the city and its trendy neighborhoods.
 Consider a city stay that provides the same security and consistency of a hotel, with the more unique, spacious, apartment style accommodations of or vacation rental.
-If you are seeking an alternative to traditional city lodging for short-term stays… Frontdesk has you covered.
+If you are seeking an alternative to traditional city lodging for short-term stays… Frontdesk has you covered with great Milwaukee rentals.